vinicius111andrade/marvel-app/readme.md

 ### Gson
 Gson is a Java serialization and deserialization library.
 It converts objects into JSON and converts JSON into objects.

+## Patterns
+### Orchestrator Pattern
+I was looking for a pattern and a name for a class that would receive data from two use cases and have some business logic in it to decide how the data should be delivered to the ViewModel, I didn't want to use another use case, just due to the naming differentiation.
+After some research found this Orchestrator Pattern usually used in the backend, but I found it fit quite well in this case.
+Article: https://medium.com/gbtech/orchestration-pattern-3d8f5abc3be3

 ## UI
 ### Why use compose?